Researching the History of Amendments to the Massachusetts Constitution

 Where else can I find information?

 • Westlaw online database: Includes historical and editorial notes about the Massachusetts Constitution, as well as judicial opinions and related case law citations.
-(Available on-site in the Library)
+(Available on-site in the State Library or remotely for state employees)

 • State House News Service (1972-current): Located in the State House, SHNS is an unofficial news outlet that covers state government.
 Pre-1986 issues can be found on microfilm; issues from 1986-current can be found on the SHNS subscription website.
 (Available on-site in the Library)